jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 - `netdev` is too generic to be used as a HAL to cover the wide range of different technologies in RIOT (IEEE802.15.4, BLE, Ethernet, WiFi, Proprietary devices, ...).
-The semantics of a standardized radio are technology specific and in most cases well defined.
+The semantics of a standarized radio are technology specific and in most cases well defined.
 In the case of IEEE802.15.4 devices, they are defined by IEEE.
 - `netdev` includes PHY and MAC components that are not in the scope of a hardware abstraction